LoxMaxim/Cleavage-counter/README.md

 # Cleavage-counter
 A Shiny app for aligning protein sequences to a reference, counting frequency of matches, and exporting results.

+Can be run locally in R.
+Alternatively a version is uploaded to [shinyapps](https://maximlox.shinyapps.io/ProteinCleavageEndCounter/).

 # Protein Sequence Aligner and Frequency Counter

 This Shiny application allows users to: